Bachelor of Science and Bachelor of Arts Degrees in Geology

 We also offer an undergraduate Certificate in Geographic Information System (GIS) program.
 Students from any degree program at UTSA can apply for this Certificate and courses taken for this Certificate program can be applied to any degree program with an approval of Undergraduate Advisor of Record for the degree program.

-Bachelor of Arts Degree in Multidisciplinary Studies: Geoinformatics Track
+Bachelor of Science Degree in Multidisciplinary Studies: Geoinformatics Track

-The Geological Sciences department also plays a critical role in the Geoinformatics track of the Multidisciplinary Studies B.A. degree offered through the University College.
+The Geological Sciences department also plays a critical role in the Geoinformatics track of the Multidisciplinary Studies B.S. degree offered through the University College.

 Please refer to the UTSA Admission Requirements for details on the admissions process.